emm32449/SeedTheAITextGame/initial_promt_current_events_version.md

 - Create a poem such that its words reveal []
 - Let's remove [] from the game and add in []
 - Let's end this game
+- List the fictional statements and concepts in our whole game
 - List the real world facts in our whole game
+- Construct a timeline of events leading up to [] and analyze their significance

 ## Starting Settings